f3d-app/f3d/doc/user/07-COMMANDS.md

 ## F3D commands

-The F3D application provides a few more commands.
+F3D provides a few more commands.

-`exit`: A specific command to quit the application.
+`exit`: A specific command to quit F3D.
 No argument.

 `load_previous_file_group [keep_camera]`: A specific command to load the previous file or file group.
 Camera state is kept if `keep_camera` is true (default: false).